-As with regular SEO, getting inbound links to your site is a very important ranking signal in local SEO.
+As with regular SEO, getting inbound links to your site is a very important ranking signal and part of any local SEO strategy.

 There’s no shortcut in getting especially high-quality backlinks.
 You will need to regularly publish relevant, quality content for your audience.
 You will also need to promote these content pieces by utilizing influencers, guest posting, and reaching out to major sites, asking for backlinks.

 However, in local SEO, you should aim to get more backlinks from locally-targeted sites, blogs, and directories (which we have discussed above).
 Here are some effective local SEO tactics to get backlinks from these sources:

 - Start by building citations in relevant directories according to your niche